Worms from compost in a man's hand.

 Hopefully, you won’t have metals in compost anyway, but if you do, worms can help.

-Scientists are even breeding worms that have evolved near mines with the aim of using them to treat contaminated land.
+Scientists are even breeding worms that have evolved near mines to use them to treat contaminated land.

 Related: Worms of Steel: How Worm Mucus Can Remove Heavy Metals from Compost